 About Me

-Before Meta, I was at Google, and before that I earned my PhD in Computer Science at the University of Washington.
+Before MSI, I worked on evaluating Llama at Meta, and before that I was at Google.
+I earned my PhD in Computer Science at the University of Washington.

 For much more about what I've done professionally, check out my resume and Linked In profile.